-It was 2016 when I graduated from high school in Burnaby, B.C., and I'd just gotten my acceptance letter from Dalhousie in the mail.
-I did everything I'm sure you're planning (or hoping) to do: I posted the news on Facebook, wrote a teary goodbye message via Instagram, and had one last get-together with some old friends before my 8-hour flight to the other side of the country.
+When I graduated from high school in Burnaby, B.C., and I'd just gotten my acceptance letter from Dalhousie in the mail, I did everything I'm sure you're planning (or hoping) to do: I posted the news on my socials, wrote a teary goodbye message via Instagram, and had one last get-together with some old friends before my 8-hour flight to the other side of the country.
 When I told the adults in my life about my university plans, they told me, “Oh Josephine, it’s going to be so different!”

 “How different could it be?”
 I wondered.
 “Just do your homework and get good grades.
 Easy.”
 Well, it was not easy.
 There are some things I wish I'd done differently in my first year.
 Take my advice so you'll have an easier go of it than I did..

 If you’re anything like me, you don’t want to burden other people, no matter what.
 That was my attitude toward office hours.
 I never wanted to bother my professors during their office hours because why would they want to be stuck answering my (supposedly) dumb questions?
 Well, that’s actually the whole point of office hours.
 Your profs are there to help because they want to see you succeed, and these sessions are when it’s easiest to talk to them.
 Take advantage of them!

 Do your homework consistently